LeowWB/stole-precious-thing/README.md

 between English, Mandarin, Malay, and Tamil.
 The domain will be job descriptions on a particular Singaporean careers site.

+The code here just represents an investigative probe.
+It's not meant to be used as an application or a service.
+Don't use it as an application or a service.

 ## Dependencies

 * python 3.8